grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 ## Grafana Mimir

-Meta monitoring in Grafana Mimir requires having a Prometheus/Mimir server, or other metrics database, collecting and storing metrics exported by the Mimir ruler.
+To implement meta monitoring in Grafana Mimir, you need to have a Prometheus/Mimir server or other metrics database that collects and stores metrics exported by the Mimir ruler.

 #### cortex_prometheus_rule_evaluation_failures_total